-NOTES AND EXPLANATIONS TO UNCONSOLIDATED FINANCIAL STATEMENTS FOR THE YEAR ENDED 31 DECEMBER 2021
+NOTES AND EXPLANATIONS TO UNCONSOLIDATED FINANCIAL STATEMENTS FOR THE YEAR ENDED 31 DECEMBER 2021 c.2) Information on sectoral risk breakdown of non-cash loans.

 (Unless otherwise stated amounts are expressed in thousands of Turkish Lira ("TL").)

 III.
 Explanations and Disclosures Related to the Off-Balance Sheet Items (continued)